stbnrivas/dataModels/StreetLighting/Streetlight/doc/spec.md

     + Allowed values: one Of (`group`, `individual`)
     + Optional

-+ `dateUpdated` : Timestamp of the last update made to this entity
++ `dateModified` : Timestamp of the last update made to this entity
     + Attribute Type: [DateTime](http://schema.org/DateTime)
     + Optional